6 Simple Ways To Calm Your Highly Sensitive Nervous System

 A mint green toy car sits on a wall with illustrated lines bursting out the back

-• The parasympathetic nervous system: Once the danger has passed, this system takes over, acting like a brake.
-It releases calming hormones (like oxytocin and acetylcholine) to bring your body back to a relaxed state.
+The PNS releases calming hormones (like oxytocin and acetylcholine) to bring your body back to a relaxed state.

-A healthy nervous system excels at managing this energy flow.
-This means being able to smoothly shift from feeling stressed to feeling calm.
+A regulated nervous system can smoothly shift from feeling stressed to feeling calm.
+It excels at managing this energy flow.

 However, if your nervous system is constantly bombarded by stress or trauma, it can become dysregulated.